jphong125/stellaapic/Writerside/topics/CreateUser.md

 Create User Account

 ## Usage
-You can create a user on our server by calling the URL provided by Lucky Monaco.
+You can create a user on our server by calling the URL provided by Kyren.

 ## API URL
 For security reasons, we will notify you individually.